lewis-hue/Lewis_Data_Science_Profile/README.md

-# Data Science Portfolio - Lewis Muguna
+# Projects - Lewis Muguna

 This Portfolio is a compilation of all the Data Science, Data Engineering, and Data Analysis projects I have worked on for academic, professional, and self-learning purposes.
 It showcases my achievements, skills, and certifications, and is updated regularly with new projects and experiences.